ones006/adonis-auth-template/README.md

-# Adonis fullstack application
+# Adonis auth application

-This is the fullstack boilerplate for AdonisJs, it comes pre-configured with.
+This is built on top of the [fullstack boilerplate](https://github.com/adonisjs/adonis-fullstack-app) for AdonisJs which comes pre-configured with.

 1. Bodyparser
 2. Session